jb753/turbigen/doc/solver.rst

 Custom solvers
 --------------

-To add a new solver, create a new class that inherits from :class:`turbigen.solvers.base.BaseSolver`.  and implement the following methods:
+To add a new solver, create a new Python module in the user-defined plugin directory, say `./plug/my_solver.py` and set `plugdir: ./plug` in the configuration file.
+Write a new class that inherits from :class:`turbigen.solvers.base.BaseSolver`  and implement the following
+methods:

 - :meth:`run`: Run the solver on the given grid and machine geometry.
 - :meth:`robust`: Create a copy of the config with more robust settings.